 The TGA analysis indicated that APTES-MPS has higher stability compared to PEI-MPS thanks to the formation of chemical bonds to avoid the leaching and vaporization of amines.
 To evaluate the influence of the adsorbent’s stability on their CO2 adsorption/regeneration cyclability, both APTES-MPS and PEI-MPS were tested on the packed bed reactor at optimum adsorption/regeneration temperatures; 100 oC/120 oC for APTES-MPS and 75/110 oC for PEI-MPS, respectively.
 The evaluation made after 10 adsorption/regeneration cycles was presented in Figure 4.
 As shown in this figure, the stability of both adsorbents was obviously differentiated after 10 adsorption/regeneration cycles in dry condition.
-The CO2 adsorption of APTES-MPS was constant, while that of PEI-MPS began reducing at the third cycle and decreased 22.1% after 10 cycles.
+The CO2 adsorption of APTES-MPS was constant, while that of PEI-MPS (dry?) began reducing at the third cycle and decreased by 22.1% after 10 cycles.
 Several studies revealed that PEI-MPS had better stability when tested with flue gas in a packed bed reactor.
 This is probably due to the effect of moisture in adsorbent and in flue gas since the actual flue gas always contains significant amount of moisture.
 To elucidate this assumption, another study was conducted to investigate the effect of moisture on the CO2 adsorption stability of PEI-MPS.
 Results as exhibited in Figure 4 suggested that the PEI-MPS became stable after 10 CO2 adsorption/regeneration cycles.
 This indicated that the physical bonds between PEI and MPS were relatively week in dry condition due to less hydrogen bonds.
 When moisture increased, more hydrogen bonds were created which prevent the PEI from vaporization at regeneration temperature.
 It is evident that moisture in adsorbed gas plays a very important role in the CO2 adsorption stability and the durability of amine-impregnated adsorbent.
 This study showed that APTES-MPS is the best adsorbent regarding to the stability thanks to the chemical bonds formed between amino groups and MPS.
 APTES-MPS can work well in both dry and humid conditions, whereas, PEI-MPS can be stable in humid condition only.